 An arcade business is a great way to have fun and make money.
 The market is set to bounce back from a pandemic-induced slump as the revenge spending phenomenon takes consumers to the arcades and malls to splurge after months cooped up in quarantine.
-The broader arcade, food and entertainment industry in the US is seen to earn at least $3 billion in 2022.
+The broader arcade, food and entertainment industry in the US made $3 billion in 2022.
 If you’re thinking about starting an arcade business, now would be a good time to put your plans into action.

 You’ll need to invest in the coin-operated machines, so make sure you have the financial resources.
 Arcade games include video games, pinball machines, and more.
 You’ll also need to find out the permit and license requirements.
 The key to success for this business is location, so you’ll need to find an area with high foot traffic.
 Most arcade games are placed in restaurants, bars and shopping arcades.
 Make sure you offer the latest and popular games to attract customers.